 Sexual awareness is essential for persons with mental illness.
 A review of literature indicates that lack of knowledge about sexual health and sexual practices may make persons with mental illness more prone to inappropriate sexual practices as well as they are at a greater risk of sexual abuse.
 The current paper aims to sensitize towards the importance of sexual education for children and adolescents with mental illness.
-The review also explores the issues of feasibility and acceptability of sex education for children and adolescents with mental illness in the Indian context.
-This is done on the basis of findings from literature from India and other countries.
+The review also explores the issues of feasibility and acceptability of sex education for children and adolescents with mental illness from literature from India and other countries.